 In addition to this classical evaluation, the goal of this challenge is also to provide a common infrastructure on which the algorithms will be evaluated (more details here).
 This infrastructure will enable a fair comparison of the algorithms in terms of running time comparison and ensuring all algorithms will be run with the same parameters for each patient (which is required for a truly automatic segmentation).

 This website provides access to the following information:

 - Key dates of the challenge organization and submission guidelines

-- Data access (training only, available from April 8) and general data information
+- Data access and general data information

 - Pipeline integration information: how segmentation algorithms will be run on the computing platform